Stochastic social behavior coupled to COVID-19 dynamics leads to waves, plateaus and an endemic state

 According to Eq. (\ref{Langevin}), individuals, each characterized by his/her own persistent level of social activity $\alpha$, effectively diffuse in the space of their current social activity $a$.
 This leads to major modifications of the epidemic dynamics.
 For instance, the equation for the susceptible fraction in classical epidemic models \cite{keeling2011modeling} acquires the following form:

-Here $S_\alpha(a,t)$ is the fraction of susceptible individuals within a subpopulation with a given value of persistent social activity $\alpha$ and with current social activity $a$, at the moment of infection, $J(t)$ is the current strength of infection.
+Here $S_\alpha(a,t)$ is the fraction of susceptible individuals within a subpopulation with a given value of persistent social activity $\alpha$ and with current social activity $a$, at the moment of infection, and $J(t)$ is the current strength of infection.
 Its time evolution can be described by any traditional epidemiological model, such as e.g. age-of-infection, SIR/SEIR, etc \cite{keeling2011modeling}.

-Eq. (\ref{eq:S}), is dramatically simplified by the following Anzats: $S_\alpha(a,t)=e^{-Z(t)\alpha- k_0h(t)a}$.
-Here $Z(t)$ is a measure of persistent heterogeneity of the attack rate: the larger it is, the larger is the difference in depletion of susceptibles among subpopulations with different $\alpha$'s, i.e. various levels of persistent social activity.
+Eq. (\ref{eq:S}), is dramatically simplified by writing $S_\alpha(a,t)\equiv e^{-Z(t)\alpha- k_0h(t)a}$, implicitly defining $Z(t)$ as a measure of persistent heterogeneity of the attack rate and the transient heterogeneity parameter $h(t)$.
+As $Z$ increases, so does the difference in depletion of susceptibles among subpopulations with different $\alpha$'s, i.e. various levels of persistent social activity.
 On the other hand, $h(t)$ parametrizes the transient heterogeneity within each of these subpopulations.
 Both $Z(t)$ and $h(t)$ indicate the current level of heterogeneity of the attack rate i.e. susceptible population structure.
 In the long run, transient heterogeneity disappears due to the diffusion in the $a$-space, thus $h(t)$ asymptotically approaches $0$ as $t \to \infty$.
-We combine this Anzats with with a general methodology developed in our recent work \cite{hetero_PNAS} that provides a quasi-homogeneous description to a wide variety of heterogeneous epidemiological models.
-For a specific case of the SIR dynamics, we assign each person a state variable $I_i$ set to $1$ when the individual is infectious and $0$ otherwise.
+We combine this ansatz with a general methodology \cite{hetero_PNAS} that provides a quasi-homogeneous description for a wide variety of heterogeneous epidemiological models.
+For a specific case of SIR dynamics, we assign each person a state variable $I_i$ set to $1$ when the individual is infectious and $0$ otherwise.
 Now, the activity-weighted fraction of the infected population is defined as $I(t)=\langle I_ia_i(t)\rangle/\langle a_i^2\rangle$, and the current infection strength is proportional to it: $J(t)=R_0M(t)I(t)/\tau_g$.
 Here $M(t)$ is a time-dependent mitigation factor, which combines the effects of government interventions, societal response to the epidemic, as well other sources of time modulation, such as e.g. seasonal forcing.